Founded by Independent Pharmacists, Serving Independent Pharmacists

 After retiring as a Vice President at AmerisourceBergen Drug Company, WSPC Founder and Former President, Bob Dominguez, (pictured at right) met up with one of his good friends and former clients, Mike Douglas.

 Bob and Mike both felt that many independent pharmacy stores working together to negotiate with suppliers could receive a better deal than an individual store by itself.
 To that end, Bob suggested they form a coalition of Good Neighbor Pharmacy owners.
-Together with other pharmacy owners, including our current EVP of Information Technology Jerry Van Pevenage, Bob and Mike co-founded the Tri-States Pharmacy Coalition, serving Washington, Oregon, and Idaho.
+Together with other pharmacy owners, including our current Executive Vice President, Board Secretary, Jerry Van Pevenage, Bob and Mike co-founded the Tri-States Pharmacy Coalition, serving Washington, Oregon, and Idaho.
 Since we did not officially have organization funds, Mike presented Bob with $1.00 to legally form the organization.

 In 2013, we changed our name to Western States Pharmacy Coalition to reflect our growing geographical reach and hired our first employee.
 We grew in 2014 to include Generics and Member Services, and launched our semi-annual news magazine in 2015.
 Our first Strategic Business Managers were hired in 2016; in 2017, we further developed our network of Regional Leaders.